• Skip to primary navigation

 Rinse the lentils in 3 changes of Water and then drain.

-Place in a deep pot with boiled Water, Salt, Kashmiri Chilli Powder, Paprika, Turmeric, Coriander, Black Pepper, Garam Masala, Chilli Flakes.
-We also add Tomatoes, Green Chillies, Curry Leaves.
+Place in a deep pot with boiled Water, Salt, Kashmiri Chilli Powder, Paprika, Turmeric, Coriander, Black Pepper, Garam Masala, Chilli Flakes, Tomatoes, Green Chillies, Curry Leaves.

 Boil uncovered over medium low heat, (remove the foam that gathers at the top) until the Lentils have completely softened and broken down.
 You will likely need to top the Water up a few times.